-Native Species Richness - Reference Sites
+5.3.2.5 Native Species Richness - Reference Sites

+Reference site data was not obtained during Year 2 due to the extreme drought conditions.
+For the purposes of this report, the Year 1 data for the reference sites will be used.
+The established reference sites will be assessed again during Year 3.
 Table 6 shows the native species richness for the reference sites.
 Native species richness was found to be 10 for the RAFSS reference site, 5 for the CSS reference site, 3 for the oak woodland reference site, 20 for the riparian reference site, and 22 in the LBVI reference sites.

 Table 6.
 Native Species Richness Reference Sites

-Reference Site Year 1 Year 2 1 Year 3 1 Year 4 1 Year 5 1
+Reference Site Year 1 Year 2 Year 3 1 Year 4 1 Year 5 1

-Riversidean Alluvial Fan Sage Scrub (RAFSS) 10
+Riversidean Alluvial Fan Sage Scrub (RAFSS) 10 NA

-Coastal Sage Scrub (CSS) 5
+Coastal Sage Scrub (CSS) 5 NA

-Coast Live Oak Woodland 3
+Coast Live Oak Woodland 3 NA

-Riparian 20
+Riparian 20 NA

-Least Bell's Vireo (LBVI) 22
+Least Bell's Vireo (LBVI) 22 NA